 Pompeii, Bodies and Assumptions

-Those shown are only a small sample but all have one thing in common: all pronounced the younger man was a "slave".
-He may well have been, but that is a bold claim.
-So, we thought we would read the news releases and gather the evidence, What quickly becomes apparent is that each media outlet is simply rewording a single press release from the Archaeological Park of Pompeii.
-So, despite the appearance of multiple sources, the presented evidence is, well, uncorroborated.
+Those shown above are only a small sample, but all have one thing in common: they all pronounced the younger man was a "slave".
+Certainly, he may well have been, but that is a bold claim.
+We thought, therefore, we would read the news releases, gather the evidence and see what emerged, It quickly became apparent, however, that each media outlet was simply rewording the original press release from the Archaeological Park of Pompeii.
+This meant that, despite the appearance of multiple sources, the evidence presented was, well, uncorroborated.

+So, what do we 'know'?
 The new find is located in Civita Giuliana, about 686 metres (750 yards) northwest of Pompeii’s city walls.
 Being on private property, government-commissioned excavations only began at the villa in 2017, when archaeologists stepped in to help prevent looters from tunnelling into the site and stealing artefacts.
 During this latest series of excavations the two bodies were found.
 It is likely that the victims were seeking refuge from the inundation of ash and pumice resulting from the eruption of Mount Vesuvius.
-At about 9 o'clock on that fateful morning, the two were caught in the pyroclastic current of superheated volcanic debris that swept through the town, Their clenched feet and hands - the "pugilists stance" - clearly demonstrates how the men died.
+At about 9 o'clock on that fateful morning, the two were caught in the pyroclastic current of superheated volcanic debris that swept through the town, Their clenched feet and hands - the 'pugilist's stance' - clearly demonstrates how the men died.